b3-exmo/b3-exmo.github.io/docs/Tithing/Tithing.md

 Protect the environment?
 Protect it from what?
 This sounds like [gentrification with extra steps](https://www.youtube.com/watch?v=yxUfe3g7klk).
 No, really, that just sounds like gentrification, full stop.

-Next up: that Forbes article that the LDS Newsroom got excited about.

 &nbsp;

+Let's look into that Forbes article that the LDS Newsroom got excited about:

 > *Over the next few years, with an investment estimated locally at ==$2 billion==, developers hope to transform a 20-acre swath of the city's now-uninspired central core.
 By 2012 they hope to create a model downtown district with a whole new ==array of retail shops and residential towers accommodating some 700 units==.*
 >